Extravenger/OSEPlayground/04 - Tunneling/README.md

 `ligolo-clmbypass.xml` can be used to load Ligolo agent with bypassing Constrained Language Mode.

-- Make sure to prepare ligolo `agent.bin` file and serve it using python server.
+- Make sure to prepare `ligolo.ps1` file and serve it using python server.

 Upload to the victim and run (Make sure to change to your IP Address in the file):